kentlizardo/kentlizardo.github.io/_tabs/about.md

 For business or professional reasons, please reach out through [**LinkedIn**](https://www.linkedin.com/in/kentbrianlizardo) or the email below.
 If you have my number from a provided resume, you may contact me through that as well.

-For any other reasons, you can [email me](mailto:contact@kentmakes.games) at `contact@kentmakes.games`.
+For any other reason, you can [email me](mailto:contact@kentmakes.games) at `contact@kentmakes.games`.
 It may take me a while to answer, so be patient with me.

 ### Why do you make games?

-I started making small games around ~2012 using *Scratch* and *GameMaker: Studio*.
-When I first had the feeling of starting up my own game made with code I had written myself, there was no going back.
+I started making small games around ~2010 using *Scratch* and *GameMaker: Studio*.
+When I first started up my own game, with code I had written myself, that was it for me.
+I wanted to learn more.
+Whenever I used any digital program or tool, I would ask: how does this work?
+How could I make this?

-Some of these included a Galaga clone, a Wolfenstein clone, an idle clicker game, side scrollers, and more.
-I also made mods and server plugins for Minecraft to play with friends.
+Some of my earliest projects include top-down shooter games, a Wolfenstein clone, an idle clicker game, side scrollers, and more.
+I often made mods and server plugins for Minecraft to create custom abilities and items to play with friends.
 I always loved creating and working with new tools and languages, from Visual Basic, to Python and PyGame, to Java and LWJGL, and more.

 I stopped making games around high school but got back into it during university when I entered a game jam online.
 You can find many of the games I made after this point on [my itch.io page](https://gamesbykent.itch.io/).